Zenitt568/stm32-lorawan-2024-2025/README.md

 BME280 sensor - connect SDA pin to PB7, SCL pin to PB6, Vcc to 3.3 V and GND

 SEN0193 sensor - connect to Converter ADC, Analog Pin to Pin ADC/PC_2, Vcc to 3.3V and GND

+Choice of Master or slave:
+  Pin PA0 to GND - STM32 board work as Master
+  Pin PA0 to Vcc - STM32 board work as Slave

 ## Application